hussam95/ETL-pipeline-python/readme.md

 2. In the second ETL pipeline, data is extracted from flat files using Pandas.
 Data is then transformed according to the requirements using Pandas and Numpy.
 Finally, the data is loaded in a SQL database, SQL Server, hosted locally.
 MS SQL Server's recommended connector for Python, [pyodbc](https://pypi.org/project/pyodbc/), has been used in data loading step. **Due diligence has been exercised in ensuring compliance with key database engineering concepts such as [database normalization](https://docs.microsoft.com/en-us/office/troubleshoot/access/database-normalization-description).**
 ![Screenshot](etl_sqlserver.jpg)

+## Files in Repo

+1. **tk-5-normalization.py**

+     This file implements the complete pipeline from extracting the data from flat files to creating three relational tables (two facts and one dim table) in SQL Server.
+The script also populates over 25k rows of data in 24+ columns in the three tables of the database in a way that the databse is in *[2nd Normal form](https://www.geeksforgeeks.org/difference-between-1nf-and-2nf-in-dbms/?ref=lbp).*

+2. **tk-5.py**

+    This file was created to create a simple database (*First Normal Form*) in SQL Server while populating db table with values by iterating over a pandas dataframe.

+3. **sqlserver.py**

+    This file was created to test db connection with SQL Server hosted on the local machine.
+Moreover, a table was created in the db and a few rows were added in it.

+4. **mongo.py**

+    This file was created to establish a connection with MongoDB database hosted on AWS from MongoDB Atlas.
+This file uses a config file that contains the required credentials (connections string, user, password) to connect to MongoDB.
+The config file is not a part of this repo for obvoious reasons.

+5. **data.py**
+    This file uses a custom python class to extract and transform raw data from flat files so that it can be inserted into a table on MongoDB cluster on Atlas.
+Two different collecitons are created in the table to store data using over half a dozen documents in each collection.